Erik84750/Nextion_DCC-EX_enclosure/README.md

 5. Hardware requirements for version B:

-Either Wemos with ESP8266 with 18650 Li-Ion battery module or Wemos with ESP32 with 18650 Li-Ion battery unit.
+Either Wemos with ESP8266 with 18650 Li-Ion battery module or Wemos with ESP32 with 18650 Li-Ion battery unit, built-in.

 Wemos_ESP8266 connections: rotary encoder: "Switch" to D1, "Clock" to D7, "Data" to D6.
 Others: Nextion TX to D2, RX to D5.
 Hardware RX and TX: as noted on the PCB.

-Wemos_ESP32 connectiuons: self-explanatory on the PCB silkscreen.
+Wemos_ESP32 connections: self-explanatory on the PCB silkscreen.
 Rot.
 Enc.
 "Switch" to GPIO13, "Clk" to GPIO5, "Dat" to GPIO4.
 Nextion RX to GPIO3, TX GPIO17.